bondowe/webfram/cmd/webfram-i18n/README.md

 ### Best Practices

+- Always specify required languages explicitly with `-languages` flag
 - Run extraction regularly as part of your development workflow
 - Use a consistent naming convention for message IDs
 - Test translations in different languages before deployment
 - Keep your language list consistent across development, staging, and production
 - Use the `-languages` flag in CI/CD pipelines to ensure all required languages are generated
+- For code-only projects, use `-mode code` to skip template extraction

 ### Working with Language Variants